The Xometry app works best with JavaScript enabled!

 Steel, a versatile material, exhibits varying machinability based on its carbon content.
 Optimal machinability is achieved with medium carbon amounts, approximately 0.20%.
 For instance, 1045 carbon steel, which falls within this range, possesses a machinability rating of approximately 65% in its annealed condition.
 This rating reflects the favorable machinability characteristics of 1045 steel, categorizing it as a material with good machinability.
 To achieve the best machining results, AISI 1045 steel must undergo the proper heat treatment.
 Machinability can be impacted by a history of cold work or heat treatment.

-What Are the Thermal Properties of 1045 Carbon Steel?
+Thermal Properties of 1045 Carbon Steel

 The thermal properties of 1045 carbon steel include a thermal conductivity of approximately 51.9 W/m·K and a specific heat capacity of around 486 J/kg·K. These properties determine how the material conducts and stores heat.
 With its relatively high thermal conductivity compared to 304 stainless steel (16.8 W/(m·k)), AISI 1045 steel is efficient in transferring heat.
 This makes it suitable for applications that involve heat dissipation or thermal management.
 The specific heat capacity indicates the amount of heat energy required to raise the temperature of the material one degree Celsius.
 Table 3 shows these properties at a glance: